Introduction to Unix Operating System:

 - Unix functionality can be extended through user programs built on a standard programming interface.

 We will understand how user commands are executed in Unix.
 User commands are often entered on a command line interface that is provided by a ‘shell’.
-The shell is a program that reads the user commands, evaluates it, and then prints the result.
+The shell is a program that reads the user commands, evaluates them, and then prints the result.
 For evaluating the command, the shell may execute other commands, or pass them to the ‘kernel’.

 The kernel is the core of the operating system that directly interacts with the underlying hardware to provide a set of standard services.